Deriving the PEE proposal from the Locking bit thread configuration: PEE proposal and locking bit thread configuration

 It turns out that, when we adopt the most traditional definition of the density of bit threads~\cite{Cui:2018dyq}, i.e., defining the thread density ρ as the total length of threads contained in a small ball divided by its volume, such a locking thread configuration always exists.
-The multiflow describing the thread configuration under this definition of thread density is called a ${\nu _v}$ multiflow.
-Dividing the whole boundary system $\partial M$ into adjacent non-overlapping subregions ${A_1}, \cdots ,{A_n}$, which are referred to as $elementary~regions$ and satisfy ${A_i} \cap {A_j} = \emptyset $, $\mathop \cup \limits_{i = 1}^n {A_i} = \partial M$, then we have the following locking theorem~\cite{Cui:2018dyq,Headrick:2020gyq}:
+As reviewed in section~\ref{subsec2.2}, we have the following locking theorem~\cite{Cui:2018dyq,Headrick:2020gyq}:

 {\bf Theorem 1.} There exists a ${\nu _v}$ multiflow that locks all the elementary regions ${A_i}$.